 Revelstoke rock climbing is known for its easily accessible single pitch sport climbing on steep rock.
-Most routes range from 5.8 – 5.12.
+More recently Revelstoke has become home to a number of long sport and mixed multi-pitch climbing.
+Routes range from 5.8 – 5.12 in difficulty.

 Revelstoke Rock Climbing – Shaketown

 For a kid (and dog) friendly area, head out to Shaketown on Highway 23 South.
 It provides easy access, and is a great place to enjoy a picnic lunch – full of short single pitch sport climbing and socializing.
 Try your hand at “Quicksilver Daydreams” 5.10b, “Two Hands” 5.11a, and “Flying Shoes” 5.11b.

 Revelstoke Rock Climbing – Begbie Bluffs